 First Craven Sanitary District is a federally funded Sanitary District government created and established by the North Carolina Commission for Health Services, Department of Human Resources on May 6, 1978.
-The water system first produced water on November 3, 1982, and currently serves approximately 2,600 accounts.
+The water system first produced water on November 3, 1982, and currently serves approximately 2,650 accounts.
 The Sanitary District boundaries include all of Township 2 of Craven County except for the Fairfield Harbor Community.
 First Craven relies solely on revenue generated from water sales.
-First Craven receives none of your local, state, or federal tax money.
+First Craven receives none of your local, state, or federal tax money in order to operate.
 At present, the staff consists of 4 full-time employees.
 First Craven Sanitary District is governed by the Sanitary District Board of Directors.
 The five members are elected by the residents of the community during the public elections every even year and serve 4-year terms.

-In the year 2022, First Craven Sanitary District water treatment plant produced 181.2 million gallons of water.
-The average residential customer in 2022 used 4000 gallons of water per month with an average bill of \$32.00.
-The residential 3⁄4-inch service water rate is \$16.00 service charge, then \$4.00 per 1,000 gallons of usage.
+In the year 2023, First Craven Sanitary District water treatment plant produced 179.9 million gallons of water.
+The average residential customer in 2023 used 3800 gallons of water per month with an average bill of \$32.15.
+The residential \(^4\)-inch service water rate is \(^16.00\) service charge, then \(^4.25\) per 1,000 gallons of usage.